As-a-Service to Simplify your Workflow

 Popular Software as a Service models:

 - Zoom Video Conferencing

 Hardware as a Service (HaaS)

-Since the launch of the iPad, a host of purpose built devices have revolutionized what we know refer to as enterprise mobility.
-HaaS began as an answer to device obsolescence and incompatibility.
-It allowed for the simplification of procurement and billing.
-With HaaS, IT bandwidth is freed significantly from troubleshooting.
-The expensive and time consuming process to upgrade infrastructure hardware is minimized while also being managed.
+Since the launch of the iPad a host of purpose built devices has revolutionized what is know referred to as enterprise mobility.
+In the beginning, HaaS was an answer to device obsolescence, incompatibility, and a way to simplify procurement and billing.
+IT bandwidth is freed significantly from troubleshooting and the expensive and time consuming process to upgrade infrastructure hardware is minimized while also being managed.

 HaaS is typically accompanied by an agreed on service level agreement (SLA) that details equipment descriptions, and defines expectations around service levels, monitoring, maintenance, and provisioning.
-Programs are intended to be agile for quick transitions and scalable to create a tailored technology suit.
+Programs are intended to be agile for quick transitions and scalability that result in a tailored technology suit.